Find us on »

 Longlisted for the RNA Award, this is a compelling historical novel set in London during the Suffragette movement of the early 1900s.Maggie’s new position as a maid lifts her from East End poverty and brings her into the world of the suffragett...

-June Mystery Writer, The - by Jessica Mann
+June The Mystery Writer - by Jessica Mann

 Reminiscent of the evocative Cornish setting that permeated Daphne Du Maurier’s books, Jessica Mann revives the haunting beauty of a region that inspires great writing.
 With Jessica herself playing a central role in the story, she beautifully s...